oracle-samples/oci-data-science-ai-samples/ai-quick-actions/policies/README.md

 - Running a job and job run
 - Deleting all test resources

-> **Note**: This operation will create and delete the following temporary resources:
+> **Note**: This operation will create and delete the following temporary resources, which may incur charges. [[See pricing]](https://www.oracle.com/artificial-intelligence/data-science/pricing/):
 > - A **Model Version Set** named `AQUA Policy Verification - Model Version Set`
 > - A model with name `AQUA Policy Verification - Model`
 > - A test file with name  `AQUA Policy Verification - OBJECT STORAGE` to your specified bucket.